AWS Lake Formation access control support#

 Requirements#

-In order to use AWS Lake Formation integration with Starburst Enterprise, you need:
+To use AWS Lake Formation integration with Starburst Enterprise, you need:

 • An existing AWS Lake Formation configuration and AWS credentials that allow interacting with its API.